There are 30 stadiums across Major League Baseball. No two of them are the same.

 Pro ballparks come in all shapes and sizes, sometimes due to the shape of the city block on which they were built, sometimes based on a team’s strengths (or weaknesses), and sometimes just to add character.
 Because their shapes differ, a home run hit in one park might not be a home run in another.
 For instance, a ball over the left field fence in Seattle might hit the Green Monster at Fenway, or a homer to deep center field at Dodger Stadium might not leave the park at Coors Field.

 That’s what inspired us to create the No Doubter report.
 We define a “no doubt” home run as one that is hit hard enough, long enough, and high enough to leave any major league field.
 So far in , we’ve seen home runs. of them have been no doubters.

 In this piece, the second in a series on the irregular outfields of baseball, we look at every home run hit this season to determine which can be called No Doubters.
 And in the process, we’ve crowned the top home run hitter of 2019.

 ’s No Doubt Leaders

 Starting last year, we used Statcast data, courtesy of MLB’s Baseball Savant, to get the trajectory for every home run hit in a season that was defined by them.
 We continued that this year, combining the data with outfield measurements and fence heights for every park in the big leagues to calculate if each home run was a no doubter or not.

-The visualization below shows whether each of the season’s home runs was hit deep enough to clear the fence at a given major league ballpark.
+The visualization below shows whether each of the season’s home runs were hit deep enough to clear the fence at a given major league ballpark.

 Was That Home Run a No Doubter?

 Check out the full leaderboard below to see who’s on their way to becoming 2020’s true home run king.
 Search for your favorite player, or sort by no doubt rate, exit velocity, or distance.